4disease/csa/tt1.md

 - Generic data
 - ForEach loop support

+Generic T
+- Operates on objects of any type

 ### Queue Linked List
 First in, first out
 - Head: Start of the list (Ex.
 Seven)